 How do you cook sweet potatoes?

 I like to roast whole sweet potatoes for this recipe.
 It’s super easy and you can just scoop the potatoes out of their skins, so there’s no peeling involved!
+Simply prick the potatoes with a fork, then place them on a sheet pan.
+Bake for 45-60 minutes or until the potatoes are tender and you’ll be ready to go!
 You also have the option of boiling or steaming cubed and peeled sweet potatoes.

 How do you make sweet potato casserole?